hazelweakly/hazelweakly.me/src/blog/so-you-want-to-hire-for-developer-tooling.md

 4. shared frustrations
 5. things teams aren't aware of but cause friction

-That list should then be categorized, prioritized, and an appropriate allocation of time should be spent on it.
+That list should then be categorised, prioritised, and an appropriate allocation of time should be spent on it.
 In my experience, it has always been that immediate pain points needs 80%+ time allocation for the first quarter, because nobody ever hires for this role before it's too late.
 Eventually, a 30/30/30 split of immediate pain, medium term plans, and knowledge sharing is a great place to be.
 You'll notice I didn't allocate any time to items 3, 4 and 5; that was intentional.